 Dogs eat anything, right?
 Well, yes and no!
 Dogs may wolf down whatever is put in front of them (or that they find…) but it doesn’t necessarily mean it’s good for them.
-Here’s what you need to know about the risks of the ‘traditional’ dog diet and what Lively Paws dog supplements can help supplement your pooch’s meals.
+Here’s what you need to know about the risks of the ‘traditional’ dog diet and how Lively Paws dog supplements can help supplement your pooch’s meals.

 A short history of dog food